Duke of Gor: Additional History of the Dukes of Gor

 The Duchy of Gor has owned numerous lands and properties in the city of Granada since the 16th century.
 These include the house on Plaza de los Girones, the church and school of the Escolapios, and the Moorish Alcazar Genil (al-Qasr al-Sayyid, "the palace of the lord"), which was known for many years as the "Huertas de los Duques de Gor."
 Gor and Gorafe, the main towns of the Dukedom farming lands, are located within the province of Granada, and their castles have been labelled by the Junta de Andalucia ("Autonomous Andalusian Government" in Seville) as B.I.C. ("Bien de Interes Cultural") since June 1985.

-The Dukes of Gor developed the most in Granada; here they settled, building their own palace-house, equipped with a library, the envy of the city; in Granada they founded an Honorary Family Patronage of the Piarist Schools in buildings of their own (currently the College of the Piarist Fathers, in a crypt of whose church they have the family tomb.
-The last Duke buried there was D. Mauricio Alvarez de las Asturias Bohorques y Goyeneche, V Duke of Gor, who died in 1962); also, in this city of lush gardens where the murmur of clear water flowing from fountains is lost among the exotic colors of the water lilies in the pond bordered by myrtles, here they had the privilege of being the owners until recent times of the Queen's Garden, very famous among the people of Granada, with its palace of Nasrid architecture known by the name of Alcázar Genil or the palace of Abu Said, a National Monument from the 13th century.
+The Dukes of Gor developed in Granada; here they settled, building their own palace-house, equipped with a library, the envy of the city; in Granada they founded an Honorary Family Patronage of the Piarist Schools in buildings of their own (currently the College of the Piarist Fathers, in a crypt of whose church they have the family tomb.
+The last Duke buried there was D. Mauricio Alvarez de las Asturias Bohorques y Goyeneche, V Duke of Gor, who died in 1962); also, in this city of gardens where the murmur of clear water flowing from fountains is lost among the exotic colors of the water lilies in the pond bordered by myrtles, here they had the privilege of being the owners until recent times of the Queen's Garden, very famous among the people of Granada, with its palace of Nasrid architecture known by the name of Alcázar Genil or the palace of Abu Said, a National Monument from the 13th century.